Where to Find Private Lenders to Fund Your Investments

 Create an account today to get BiggerPocket's best blog articles delivered to your inboxSign up for free

-A recent study by the U.S. Department of Labor and Training showed that 22% of American workers have at least $100,000 in their retirement fund.
+A study by the U.S. Department of Labor and Training showed that 22 percent of American workers have at least $100,000 in their retirement fund.
 With 154 million workers in America, that means more than 30 million Americans have more than $100,000 in their retirement account, being shaken around by the stock market or collecting low fixed returns from CDs, annuities, savings accounts, or other conservative investments.

 These individuals are in your grocery line, at your church, part of your local civic club, in your family.
 Anyone with a good chunk of money tied up in IRAs, savings accounts, or under a mattress could be a private lender.